inge4pres/blog/inge.4pr.es/content/post/cloud-native-software-delivery.md

 gcloud container clusters get-credentials operator-framework-test --zone europe-west1-b --project inge4pres-gcp
 ```

-and when it's ready I can deploy the auto-generated resources in the cluster.
+and when it's ready I can deploy the auto-generated resources to the cluster.
 An amazing result is that once the depoloyment is done I can create my CRD with the `kubectl` command and see my custom-type declared, running `kubectl create -f deploy/crd.yaml` I have a new object created in k8s

 {{< highlight shell >}}